 2. First, we measure LENGTH.
 With your dog standing, place one end of the tape at the base of the back of the neck (imagine where a loose collar would rest), run the tape straight along the spine and take the measurement right before the tail begins (many dogs have a wide indentation there).

 3. Now for the NECK measurement.
 Wrap the tape measure around the widest part of your dog's neck--the base.
 (Imagine where a loose collar would rest)

 4. And finally, GIRTH, or ribcage measurement.
 Keep your dog in standing position.
 This is the most important measurement for our deep-chested dogs!
 Looking at your from the side, locate the widest part of the ribcage and wrap your measuring tape around it, keeping the tape measure flat against the body. but not tight.

 Using a cloth or paper tape measure, wrap the tape around the meatiest part of your dog's head.
 For snoods, also take a measurement at the base of the neck

 Start out with your dog standing on blank sheet of paper, on a hard, flat surface.
 Make sure your dog is bearing weight on the paw while you measure.
 For width, make 2 marks on the paper: one at the outside edge and one at the inside edge of the widest part of your dog's paw.
 For length, mark where your dog's longest toenail ends and another mark at the very back of the largest paw pad.
 Measure distance between your width marks and length marks.

-Are you confused?
-If it turns out your dog is in between sizes or you just aren't sure, we're here to help!
-We know everything about each garment and in some cases, may recommend going up or down a size.
-We know which items have the most stretch and which ones are the most adjustable.
-Email email@example.com for assistance.
-If you end up needing a different size, please visit our SHIPPING & RETURNS page for instructions and return address
+Still confused?
+If it turns out your dog is in between sizes or you just aren't sure, I'm here to help!
+I know everything about each garment and in some cases, may recommend going up or down a size.
+I also know which items have the most stretch and which ones are the most adjustable.
+Email me at email@example.com.
+If you end up needing a different size, please visit the RETURNS page for instructions and return address.